HomeGuides › What Does Next of Kin Mean in the UK?

 2. If there is no will (intestacy)

 The intestacy rules determine who inherits, following the next of kin order above.
 An administrator (usually the closest next of kin) must apply for a Grant of Letters of Administration before they can deal with the estate.
+This is similar to probate but applies when there is no will.

 How to Protect Your Family